babyakja/subreddit_nlp_tx_senate_race/README.md

 # NLP on the 2018 Texas Race using the Reddit API
 ## Objective
-Using the tools learned in General Assembley's Data Science Immersive course, we will collect data via an API request and then building a binary predictor.
+Using the tools learned in General Assembley's Data Science Immersive course, we will collect data via an API request and then building a binary classification predictior.
 In particular, we will apply this in the realm of Reddit.
 Using NLP, what characteristics of a post on Reddit contribute most to which subreddit it belongs to?
 Our data will focus on Texas Senate race between Ted Cruz (R) and Beto O'Rourke (D).

 Python Packages Used: